mighty-odewumi/mighty-odewumi/README.md

 * 🌍  I'm based in Nigeria
 * 🖥️  See my portfolio at [My Portfolio](http://mighty-odewumi.w3spaces.com/portfolio-pdagl.html)
 * ✉️  You can contact me at [odewumimighty@gmail.com](mailto:odewumimighty@gmail.com)
-* 🧠  I'm learning React
+* 🧠  I'm learning React.
-* 🤝  I'm open to collaborating on Web application projects
+* 🤝  I'm open to collaborating on Web application projects.
 * ⚡  One thing I can never do is give up coding.
 No matter the challenges, I will strive to overcome them.

 ### Skills